Skip to main content

 • Regulation of Accountancy Profession

-Each organization offers its own qualification which, according to the World Bank, generally encompass the principles laid out in the IES.
-Only two South Africa-based PAOs are members of IFAC and subject to IFAC’s Statements of Membership Obligations (SMOs).
-These are: the South African Institute of Chartered Accountants (SAICA) and the South African Institute of Professional Accountants (SAIPA).
-The branches of the Association of Chartered Certified Accountants (ACCA) and the Chartered Institute of Management Accountants (CIMA) are also subject to their respective UK-based organizations’ requirements.
-ACCA-UK and CIMA-UK are IFAC members, and their education, training, and examination requirements are in line with the IES.
+Two South Africa-based professional accountancy organizations are members of IFAC and are therefore subject to the IFAC Statements of Membership Obligations (SMOs): the South African Institute of Chartered Accountants (SAICA) and the South African Institute of Professional Accountants (SAIPA).
+Branches of international professional organizations also operate in the jurisdiction.
+Members of the Association of Chartered Certified Accountants (ACCA) and the Chartered Institute of Management Accountants (CIMA) in South Africa are subject to the requirements of their respective global organizations, which are also IFAC members.

 • Audit Oversight Arrangements